 Our office also can assist injured individuals with asserting their rights against any party that may have harmed them.
 Most of these cases, whether they involve a car accident or a slip and fall, arise because of someone's negligence.
 This generally means that a victim must prove the four elements of duty, breach, causation, and damages to assert the right to compensation.
 For example, each of us owes an ordinary duty of care to act in a way that avoids posing foreseeable risks to people who could be affected by our conduct.

 It can be crucial to retain an experienced Seattle lawyer who can mount a strong criminal defense on your behalf or articulate your needs and wishes during a divorce.
 The decisions made by a court in these areas can affect your personal and professional lives for years to come.
 Our attorneys have a combined 40 years of experience protecting your rights, your freedom, and your future.
-We represent clients in Bellevue, Redmond, and Kirkland, as well as cities across Kings County.
+We represent clients in Bellevue, Redmond, and Kirkland, as well as cities across King County.
 Call us at (206) 622-6562 or contact us via our online form for a consultation with a Seattle criminal defense lawyer or a family law attorney.